nystudio107/retour/README.md

 ### 1.0.9 -- 2016.06.04

+* [Added] Retour will now automatically create a static redirect for you if you rename an entry's slug
 * [Improved] Retour checks to ensure that no two redirects have the same redirectSrcUrl
 * [Improved] The Statistics page handles really long URLs better now
 * [Improved] If you save a redirect, either static or dynamic, with an empty Legacy URL Pattern, retour now deletes it